-In this entry we are going to learn how to set up a REST API for our Web application quickly and very easily using NodeJs and the Express.js module.
+In this post, we are going to learn how to set up a REST API for our Web application quickly and very easily with NodeJs and the Express.js module.

-First, we will outline a design for a simple REST API, which represents the operations we might have in a real Web application.
+First, let’s outline the design of a simple REST API, representing the operations we might have in a real Web application.

-This translates to our interest in performing CRUD operations (Create, Read, Update, Delete) on a data repository, which will usually be a database (MSSQL, MySQL, MariaDB, MongoDB), or any other (files, etc)
+This translates to having an interest in performing CRUD operations (Create, Read, Update, Delete) on a data repository, which will typically be a database (MSSQL, MySQL, MariaDB, MongoDB), or any other (files, etc.)

-The following table shows the available functions in our example REST API, their equivalent functions, and the parameters received by each request.
+The following table shows the functions available in our example REST API, their equivalent functions, and the parameters each request receives.

-We create a folder inside our project folder that we will call.
+We create a folder within our projects folder and name it.
 Now we install the Express.js module.
 To do this, from the command console, we navigate to the directory we created earlier and type

 npm install express

-Once the installation of Express is complete, we create a new file that we will call, for example, App.js.
+Once the installation of Express is finished, we create a new file that we will call, for example, App.js.
 Inside this file, we copy the following content

 // Load modules and create new application